praekeltfoundation/platform-mnch/Onboarding/QA/profile-pregnancy-health.md

 card GoToSentiment when has_any_phrase("@feeling", ["happy", "excited"]) and trimester == 1,
   then: SentimentExcitedHappyFirst do
-  log("Happy or excited on 1st trimesster")
+  log("Happy or excited on 1st trimester")
 end

 card GoToSentiment when has_any_phrase("@feeling", ["happy", "excited"]) and trimester == 2,
   then: SentimentExcitedHappySecond do
-  log("Happy or excited on 2nd trimesster")
+  log("Happy or excited on 2nd trimester")
 end

 card GoToSentiment when has_any_phrase("@feeling", ["happy", "excited"]) and trimester == 3,
   then: SentimentExcitedHappyThird do
-  log("Happy or excited on 3rd trimesster")
+  log("Happy or excited on 3rd trimester")
 end

 card GoToSentiment when has_any_phrase("@feeling", ["scared", "worried"]) and trimester == 1,
   then: SentimentScaredWorriedFirst do
-  log("scared or worried on 1st trimesster")
+  log("scared or worried on 1st trimester")
 end

 card GoToSentiment when has_any_phrase("@feeling", ["scared", "worried"]) and trimester == 2,